-Žilina’s (state-of-the art) facilities
+Žilina’s state-of-the art facilities

 Žilina’s economic impact in Europe

-The Kia models produced in Slovakia are exported to 76 global markets – with the majority sold across Europe and Russia.
+The Kia models produced in Slovakia are exported to 76 global markets – the majority of which are sold across Europe and Russia.
 Kia’s range of European-manufactured models account for nearly 50 per cent of the company’s total European sales.

 Production capacity and model lines

+Each year, the plant’s 7.5-kilometre-long production line produces around 350,000 cars – 10 per cent of Kia’s global output – as well as around 540,000 engines from the on-site engine production workshops.
+Since its opening, the plant has produced over four million vehicles, and nearly five million engines.
 The Žilina facility has a production line capable of producing eight different models simultaneously.
-It is and always has been responsible for producing all members of the Ceed family which now includes Ceed, Ceed GT, Ceed Sportswagon, ProCeed, XCeed as well as plug-in hybrid versions of both Ceed Sportswagon and XCeed.
+It is, and always has been, responsible for producing all members of the Ceed family which now includes Ceed, Ceed GT, Ceed Sportswagon, ProCeed, Xceed as well as plug-in hybrid versions of both Ceed, Sportswagon and Xceed.
 The plant is also responsible for producing three generations of Sportage, including Mild-Hybrid ‘Ecodynamics+’ variants.

 The Kia Ceed and Žilina’s histories are forever entwined.
 Ceed was Kia’s first vehicle to be engineered and manufactured exclusively in Europe, and it was the first car to roll off the production line in 2006.
 In 2015, the facility produced its one millionth Ceed.
 In late 2018, the plant started production of the acclaimed third-generation Ceed.